 Another topic about winter care is blanketing.
 Do you blanket your horse in the winter?
 Be sure to read my post about when it’s best to put a blanket on your horse.

 P.S.
-Consider giving your horse access to loose salt instead of a salt block.
+Consider giving your horse access to loose salt instead of a salt block (the importance of salt).
 Blocks were designed for cattle with rough tongues.
 Horses that are salt hungry will try to bite off a chunk from the block which could mess up their TMJ.
 Electrolytes are another good thing to give your horse during the winter.
 I use DynaSpark from Dynamite Specialty Products.

 Do you have any tips to add to this?
 If so please leave them in the comments below.